frotylling58/DNS-Blocklist/README.md

-# This is a blocklist of DNS Domais traced by me
+# This is a blocklist of DNS Domais logged by me